 While many of the above points are completely in your control, once the pallets have left your loading dock, their fate is often left in the hands of the carrier.
 There are some things that you can do to help guarantee your LTL shipping makes it on time, and you subsequently stay on budget.

-- Pay for faster (but pricier) full truckload (FTL) service to avoid hub-and-spoke terminals and slowdowns.
+- Pay for faster (but pricier) truckload (TL) service to avoid hub-and-spoke terminals and slowdowns.

-- Utilize a freight broker that partners with trusted carriers to guarantee delivery times—like Flock Freight!
+- Utilize a freight broker that partners with trusted carriers to ensure on-time delivery—like Flock Freight!

-Flock Freight’s premium FlockDirect algorithm ships your LTL freight via full truckload service without the exorbitant cost—so your delivery doesn’t suffer from slowdowns or damage due to frequent unloading.
+Flock Freight’s premium FlockDirect algorithm ships your LTL freight via shared truckload service, which pools freight from multiple shippers moving in the same direction into one truckload.
+With shared truckload, you receive truckload (TL) service without the exorbitant cost—so your delivery doesn’t suffer from slowdowns or damage due to frequent unloading.
 We match your shipment to the perfect carrier on the most efficient route, so it travels straight from your business to Amazon’s fulfillment center.
-We’ll help you ensure your BOL is in tip-top shape, and we guarantee your delivery 100%—or your shipment is on us.
+We’ll help you ensure your BOL is in tip-top shape, and give you full control over your pickup and delivery schedule—at no additional cost.